blepore/AzureNotes/CreateOwnLaasoCluster.md

+# Creating a LaaSO cluster in your own subscription
+For internal

 # Assumptions:
 	Subscription exists and users have access to resources within the subscription via VPN/Public-IP-enabled jumpbox All infrastructure resources (vnet, keyvaults, managed identities) reside in a ‘infra’ rg (designated in config file)